 Blue Screen of death is a pretty common and unwanted error on Windows.
 To fix DRIVER IRQL NOT LESS OR EQUAL, you will get some instructions from this article.
 It is a very blue screen error on Windows 10.

 There are many reasons that may cause Driver IRQL Not Less Or Equal BSOD.
 But, In most cases, It occurs when there is a problem with the network driver.
 In some cases, Antivirus or third-party firewalls like Bitdefender, Kaspersky, ESET, etc. may create a conflict and you encounter this type of problems.
-Sometimes, This error includes a code like “STOP 0xD1, But, How can you troubleshoot it?
+Sometimes, This error includes code like “STOP 0xD1, But, How can you troubleshoot it?
 Fortunately, It is really easy to solve your problem.

 How to Fix DRIVER IRQL NOT LESS OR EQUAL on Windows 10